 - maintain a stable source of energy by preventing blood sugar fluctuations

-People should avoid eating refined carbohydrates and simple sugars that may boost energy but lead to a drop soon after consumption.
+People should limit their intake of refined carbohydrates and simple sugars.
+These may boost energy but lead to a drop soon after consumption.

 Rest and sleep

 People with PsA should be ready to reduce their activity levels if they are experiencing or may be about to experience a flare.
 Fatigue is an early sign of a flare, but resting may help prevent symptoms from developing.

 - Plan periods of rest or reduce activity levels to allow time to recover during waking hours.

 - Get enough sleep, possibly more than people usually need.
 If a person needs to get up earlier than usual, they should try to go to sleep earlier.
 Establish a routine that includes cooling the sleeping area and leaving any mobile devices outside of the room.